 WHERE MADE: Sohari Assembly, Gwangmyeong, South Korea

-HOW ROADWORTHY: In Sport mode 1-scroll intercooled turbochargers on the 3.3L 24V DI DOHC Lambda engine spool up quickly by aid of a 8-speed autobox & reactive shift paddles staunchly defending each gear to 6000 rpm, unleashing a hearty bellow, before bouncing off the rev limiter.
+HOW ROADWORTHY: In Sport mode two single-scroll intercooled turbochargers on the 3.3L 24V DI DOHC Lambda RS II engine spool up quickly by aid of a 8-speed autobox & reactive shift paddles staunchly defending each gear to 6000 rpm, unleashing a hearty bellow, before bouncing off the rev limiter.
 Cog swaps can get jerky until Comfort or lesser drive modes are selected for more buttery movements and a far less muscular aural note.
 Magna all-wheel drive viscous clutches from a 20/80% to 50/50% F:R torque split. -1 What’s with the befuddled toggle transmission position selector and separate Park push button?

 Out of 5 Drive Modes, selectable via center console dial: